treyvian/Kmeans-with-OpenMP/README.md

 This project is built using:

 - [Openmp](https://www.openmp.org/) - an API that supports multi-platform shared-memory multiprocessing programming in C, C++, and Fortran.

+- [Valgrind](https://valgrind.org/) - All the code has been checked to prevent memory leaks and memory errors.

+## Requisites

+## How to run

 ## Clustering Algorithms